Frequently asked questions

 Are fees covered by insurance?

-We believe that Medicare does not provide coverage for any therapeutic tutoring, remediation and intervention services or treatment for dyslexia in reading, spelling, writing and reading comprehension because teaching to read, write, spell and comprehend regardless of the individuals conditions i.e. with dyslexia and/or ADHD/ASD etc., is NOT a medical and health condition and it is your child's school responsibility.
+We believe that Medicare does not provide coverage for any therapeutic tutoring, remediation, and intervention services or treatment for dyslexia in reading, spelling, writing, and reading comprehension because teaching to read, write, spell and comprehend regardless of the individuals conditions i.e. with dyslexia and/or ADHD/ASD etc., is NOT a medical and health issues.

 How long does the therapeutic tutoring last?